Who Was Elvis Presley?

 Elvis in Pop Culture

 Since his death, Presley has remained one of the world's most popular music icons.
 Over the years, several documentaries and films have explored the enigmatic performer, including a 2005 television miniseries starring Jonathan Rhys-Meyers as Elvis.
-In 2018 HBO released a two-part documentary, Elvis Presley: The Searcher, which explores his early life, rise to fame and his myriad musical influences.
+In 2018, a two-part documentary, Elvis Presley: The Searcher, was released and explores his early life, rise to fame and his myriad musical influences.

 That year, the online auction site IronPlanet announced that a private jet once owned by Presley and his father was on the market.
 The red 1962 Lockheed Jetstar, which has sat idle on a New Mexico runway for decades, features an interior with gold-tone woodwork and red velvet seats but has no engine.
 The previous owner purchased the jet in 2017 for $430,000.